FavourDaniel/Sample-Flask-App/README.md

 To run the app, you need to have Python and pip installed on your machine, then install the required dependencies.

 ## Steps to run Flask app
-1. Activate your virtual environment (if not already activated)
+1. Install and activate your virtual environment (if not already activated)
 ```
+python3 -m venv .venv
-source .venv/bin/activate   # On macOS or Linux
+source .venv/bin/activate
 ```
 2. Install required packages
 ```